armypele1/Deep-Learning-Generative-Model/README.md

 # Deep-Learning-Generative-Model
-Coursework for a 3rd year computer science module at Durham University.
-Uses a denoising diffusion probabilistic model to generate images from the CIFAR-10 dataset.
+Here I present image generation using a denoising diffusion probabilistic model which utilizes classifier-free diffusion guidance.
+The model is trained on the CIFAR-10 dataset at a resolution of 32x32, for a total of around 1 million iterations.
+For further explanation refer to ffvx43-paper.pdf.